freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-nutrition-label/part-012.md

 # --description--

 Remember that the use of `h1`, `h2`, and similar tags determine the semantic structure of your HTML.
-However, you can adjust the CSS of these elements to control the visual flow and heirarchy.
+However, you can adjust the CSS of these elements to control the visual flow and hierarchy.

 Create an `h1` rule and set the `font-weight` property to `800`.
-This will make your `h1` text more bold.
+This will make your `h1` text bolder.

 # --hints--